TravorLZH/travorlzh.github.io/_posts/2023-12-23-fredholm-integral-equation-spectrum.md

 ## The spectrum of $L$

 By the nature of determinants, we conclude that $\lambda$ is a solution to the eigenvalue problem (4) if and only if $D(\lambda)=0$.
-Because an entire function can either have no zeros, finitely many zeros, or countably many zeros accumulating at infinity, we see that the set of eigenvalues $S$ of $L$ can only be distributed in the following manner:
+Because a nonconstant analytic function can only have isolated zeros, we see that the set of eigenvalues $S$ of $L$ can only belong in one of the following types:

 1. $S$ is empty or finite.
 2. $S$ is countably infinite and discrete.